This post was sponsored by Kreg Tool Company.

 So when we decided to switch out the bench that was at the foot of our bed, we thought a DIY blanket storage chest would be just perfect!

+The old bench was just a simple four leg bench with a fabric top that we had arbitrarily covered with a left-over curtain panel in an effort to make it match the decor.
 I had tired of the bench and was looking for something with a little more substance to fill in the space.
 And of course, if it could have storage it was an extra bonus.
-We started talking about some sort of trunk or chest, like the beautiful variations you see at Pottery Barn or Restoration Hardware and I knew it was something Nick would enjoy building for us.

 So, as usual, Nick set to work sketching out a plan and I gave him the final go-ahead to start building.